 In order for sectional title schemes to run effectively, certain decisions need to be taken at legally compliant annual general meetings (“AGMs”) by the body corporate.
-For example, the trustees need to be elected, the budget needs to be approved and the extent of the insurance cover needs to be determined.
+For example, the trustees need to be elected, the budget needs to be approved and the extent of the insurance coverage needs to be determined.
 These are important decisions that will impact each owner financially.
 For this decision-making process to be inclusive and democratic, there are provisions in the legislation that require minimum representation by the members of the body corporate.
 In this article, I will be discussing the AGM quorum requirements for sectional title schemes.

 What is an AGM quorum?